 Keep in mind that this prompt is updated periodically and may have changed by the time you submit your application.

 Three letters of recommendation are required.
 You should request recommendations from individuals who can speak to your professional or academic readiness to attend a rigorous graduate program.
 These recommenders must be:

-A person of your choice who is either another PT supervisor, academic reference, or can otherwise speak to your academic, personal, or professional qualities
+- A person of your choice who is either another PT supervisor, academic reference, or can otherwise speak to your academic, personal, or professional qualities

-To learn more about DPT@USC, request information and an admissions counselor will contact you.
+To learn more about the hybrid pathway, request information and an admissions counselor will contact you.